Information about Tirzepatide

 Q. Can Tirzepatide cause hypoglycemia (low blood sugar)?

 Yes, Tirzepatide can cause hypoglycemia (low blood sugar), especially if taken with insulin or other diabetes medications that lower blood sugar.
 Symptoms of hypoglycemia include dizziness, sweating, shakiness, and confusion.
-If it happens, eat or drink something sugary such as fruit juice, soda, hard candy, or a spoonful of honey right away.
+If it happens, eat or drink something sugary such as fruit juice, soda, hard candy, or a spoonful of honey immediately.
 Always monitor your blood sugar and talk to your doctor about adjusting medications if needed.

 Q. Who should not use Tirzepatide?